 Every Bonaire dive operation provides a multi-day package of tanks, weights and belts with all the air fills you can polish off.
 Access to filled tanks can vary on a 24 hour basis — some dive operators will ask you to get your tanks for after- hours diving prior to closing so you can stash them until later; others will make tanks available at specific secure locations all day and night.
 But suffice it to say that you can dive all the time on Bonaire.

 If you are staying at an oceanfront location with onsite dive shop, you’ll be able to dive with a minimum of effort (walk out of room … walk to dive shop … don gear … fall into paradise … repeat as needed).
-And if you have a vehicle, then you are the captain of a “dive boat” that goes out whenever you load up and turn the key (and you’re a quick and easy drive from dozens of sites).
+And if you have a rental vehicle (small pickup trucks are the preferred choice on Bonaire) , then you are the captain of a “dive boat” that goes out whenever you load up and turn the key.
+You’re a quick and easy drive to dozens of fantastic dive sites.
 Costs average around $180 per week for an unlimited shore dive package with some shops offering free upgrades to Nitrox (if you’ve been certified for it) as a bonus.
-You can typically purchase boat dives a la carte from your dive operator at a preferred rate (since you’ve already paid for the tank fill anyway).
+You can typically purchase boat dives a la carte from your dive operator at a preferred rate, since you’ve already paid for the tank fill anyway.

 If you are comfortable being your own dive master and “truck captain”, then this is probably the Caribbean’s best scuba diving bargain.
 Want to have an instructor or guide along?
 In addition to your shore dive package, you can hire dive guides for shore dive excursions for $45-$55 per person at most dive shops.
 There are even dedicated guided shore dive operators, such as VIP Divers.